CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 The timeout that will apply to communications with the SharePoint server.

 Change Conditions: Timeout value (miliseconds) can be changed.
-Can cause performance issues, not recommended.
+Can cause performance issues, not recommended to be changed unless instructed by support.

 ### Preserve File Created and Modified Dates <a name="persfilemoddate"></a>
 {: .no_toc }